EER BSc art. 3.4

 EER MSc art.
 3.4

-1) The Examination Board can grant the student exemption from one or more complete units of study at his or her request.
-To this end, the student will demonstrate that he or she has completed a component of a similar content, size and level of a different university or higher professional education programme or has, as a result of work and/or professional experience, sufficient knowledge and skills regarding the unit of study concerned
+1) The examination board may, upon the request of the student, grant an exemption from one or more complete units of study at his request.
+To this end, the student will demonstrate that he has completed a component of a similar content, size and level of a different programme or university or higher professional education programme or has, as a result of work and/or professional experience, sufficient knowledge and skills regarding the unit of study concerned

 2) Students may be exempted from the obligation to participate in practical exercises if they can demonstrate that they expect to be placed in a moral dilemma as a result of the need to meet one of the requirements for this component.
-In such cases, the Examination Board decides whether the component can be carried out in another manner to be determined by the Board.
+In such cases, the examination board decides whether the component can be carried out in another manner to be determined by the examination board.

 3) This article does not apply to transfer programmes as referred to in article 2.3.

-Before addressing the examination board the student must fill in this exemption form, complete it with formal evidence (diploma, literature, information on achieved competences/skills) and contact the examiner of the course to get his or her approval (a signature from the examiner is obligated).
+Before addressing the examination board you must fill in this exemption form, complete it with formal evidence (diploma, literature, information on achieved competences/skills) and contact the examiner of the course to get his of her approval (a signature from the examiner is obligated).
+For each exemption a separate exemption form must be filled out.

-If the student wants an exemption for a part of a module the module coordinator also needs to give approval by signing the exemption form and state the weight or EC’s of the exemption.
+In case an exemption for a part of a module is requested, the module coordinator also needs to give approval by signing the exemption form and state the weight or EC’s of the exemption.

 If you encounter problems filling in the exemption form, please contact your study advisor or the registry of the examination board.